Avoiding (And Treating) Melon Problems

 I’ve moved around enough and started new gardens to know one thing is true: the first year is the easiest to grow melons.
 After that, problems start to mount.
 So the first rule, one especially helpful in avoiding blight and mildew, is to rotate your melon crop as best possible.
 Growing melons in warm dry areas of the country is easier than growing them where it’s cool and moist.
 Good drainage is important as well as is even, careful watering.
 Over watering gives molds and mildew encouragement they don’t need.
 Water at the base of plants as best you can and avoid getting leaves damp.
 Watering at the beginning of the day gives moisture time to evaporate off plants.

 The cucumber beetle is your enemy.
 They’re fairly well distributed around the country, we’ve even spotted them — they’re kind of attractive — as far north as our Montana garden.
 The damage they do to leaves may be minimal but their role in spreading wilt can be disastrous.
-Use insect traps or sticky tape to detect their appearance in large melon patches.
+Use insect traps to detect their appearance in large melon patches.
 A good visual inspection every few days will suffice if you only have a plant or three.
 Avoid touching the leaves.
 You, like the beetle, are capable of spreading mold, wilt and other spores.

 You can deter cucumber beetles from breeding by using black plastic as a mulch.
 This prevents the eggs from getting into the soil that they need to hatch and keeps the larvae from getting out of the ground.
 It also helps warm melon plants in the early season.
 If you have an infestation you may have little choice but to spray with a pyrethrin mix.
 Having gangs of preying mantis patrolling your melons may help you avoid getting to that point.
 Here’s a thorough discussion on organic control of cucumber beetles.